umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 You have the option to decide whether a specific User Group has permission to do a restore, partial restore or if they can queue content for transfer to the next environment.

-It is also possible to get Granular control on a per node basis, so that you can disable restore and transfer for specific content on your site, which can help avoid mistakes and ensure proper workflows are followed.
+It is also possible to get Granular control on a per-node basis so that you can disable restore and transfer for specific content on your site.
+This can help avoid mistakes and ensure that the proper workflows are followed.

 ### Set up Permissions for transfers and restores